Slightly-Modified-Technologies/mbl_playground/README.md

 # THe HTML CSS JS Playground

-I will add all the projects using just HTML CSS and Javascript here 1 by 1 :)

 I Will come back and make this read me link to each project and be a cool readme.

 ## Note